vladigleba/vladigleba.github.io/posts/gospel/unrest.md

 ## What happened to him?

-Lucifer was perfect before God until iniquity was found in Him:
+Lucifer was perfect before God until iniquity was found in him:

 > Thou wast perfect in thy ways from the day that thou wast created, *till iniquity was found in thee*.
 By the multitude of thy merchandise they have filled the midst of thee with violence, and *thou hast sinned* …
 {% ct 'Ezekiel 28:15-16' %}